yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 - Can set the pool swap fee.
 - Can set the tolerance range.
 - Can set the new management address.
-- Can set the new guardian and whitelister addresses.
+- Can set the new guardian addresses.
 - Can trigger `pause mode`.
 - Can trigger `killed mode`.